KWSmit/Pixy_ev3dev/README.md

 The linetracking example consists of three files:

-- linetracker.py - implemetation of the linetracking functionality.
+- linetracker.py - implementation of the linetracking functionality.
 Start
 this python script to run the program.
 - pixy2.py - all sourcecode for the pixy interface.
 - robot.py - all sourcecode to control the robot.